Skip to main content

 qvDSHRestoreDashboard

 Requests the restoration of the dashboard to a previous saved state.
-Only the valid versions (ORIGINAL or PERSONALIZED) are allowed.
+Indicates which dashboard version is being restored.
+Only valid versions (ORIGINAL or PERSONALIZED) are allowed.

 Applicable Views: Interact